-This week we’ve been on holiday to the West Coast of Scotland to visit my Dad (Ken) who lives in a teeny tiny little town called Ardrishaig which over looks Loch Gilp – it’s truly picturesque as you can see!
+This week we’ve been on holiday to the West Coast of Scotland to visit my Dad (Ken) who lives in a teeny tiny little town by the caost – it’s truly picturesque as you can see!

 His house is situated at the top of a steep drive and has an amazing view over the Loch and with it just over 6 acres of land, primarily made up of woodland.
 The whole place is full of wildlife including red squirrels, badgers, wild birds and often you’ll see deer strutting through the garden eating his plants (very cute, but expensive gardening for him I’m sure!).